Salima-Bourbia/multitask-cnn-nrsiqa_2021/README.md

-# Multi-Task CNN for BSIQA Using Naturalness Analysis
+# Multi-Task CNN for Blind SIQA Using Naturalness Analysis

 This project is a demonstration of the following paper which is implemented with PyTorch 0.4.0 :